 Upon the occurrence of a fundamental change, a holder of 2014 Notes has the right to require us to repurchase the 2014 Notes.
 However, the fundamental change provisions will not afford protection to holders of 2014 Notes in the event of other transactions that could adversely affect the 2014 Notes.
 For example, transactions such as leveraged recapitalizations, refinancings, restructurings, or acquisitions initiated by us may not constitute a fundamental change requiring us to repurchase the 2014 Notes.
-In the event of any such transaction, the holders would not have the right to require us to repurchase the 2014 Notes, even though each of these transactions could increase the amount of our indebtedness, or otherwise adversely affect our capital structure or any credit ratings, thereby adversely affecting the holders of 2014 Notes.
+In the event of any such transaction, the holders would not have the right to require us to repurchase the 2014 Notes, or otherwise adversely affect our capital structure or any credit ratings, thereby adversely affecting the holders of 2014 Notes.